 It endangers women’s economic security

-Overall, the Republican repeal bill threatens the affordability of health care coverage for millions of women.
+Overall, the congressional Republican repeal bill threatens the affordability of health care coverage for millions of women.
 Under the AHCA, women could incur out-of-pocket costs associated with essential health services that are eliminated under Medicaid expansion plans; changes in coverage due to elimination of the insurance coverage tier system; and the elimination of cost-sharing subsidies which can lower out-of-pocket costs for co-pays.
 To add insult to injury, the structure for refundable tax credits would change in a way that shifts the brunt of the financial burden to low-income people and away from the rich.
 The lack of private insurance coverage of abortion will inconvenience women who have to seek separate coverage for the medical service.
 For those who find themselves in need of an abortion, and lack separate abortion coverage, they will incur out-of-pocket costs for the procedure.
 This can be upwards of $500 or more.
 The bill would also make major changes to Medicaid—including denial of coverage for women who access health care through Planned Parenthood health centers—causing low-income women to go without health insurance coverage and quality health care.

 President Donald Trump and congressional Republicans have made empty promises about an ACA replacement plan that would help more Americans get covered.
 The AHCA does the exact opposite: It would cause millions of Americans to lose coverage and would have a devastating impact on low-income women and families.
 Not only would the plan put women’s health and wellbeing at risk, it would also compromise their economic security.
 This legislation is an affront to low-income people and does nothing to ensure a healthier, more vibrant nation where all Americans can thrive.